tomerdoar305/react-trivia-game/README.md

 ## Setup documentation:
 - Run the application by typing: ‘npm install` followed by `npm run start`
 - Run the test by typing: ’npm run test’

+## Play online:
+- The game is deployed the on a server at: http://subsequent-credit.surge.sh/ , so you can play it without having to install it locally.